The Italian Language Certifications and why it’s a great idea to earn them

 1 .Preparing for a CILS or CELI exam is a great motivator to continue to learn Italian consistently.
 Setting a goal will help you to gain a purpose.

 3. You stand out in a crowd.
-You can use your official Italian Language Certification on your CV.
-A language certification is, in fact, an excellent tool to broaden your resumé and demonstrate your level of Italian.
+You can use your official Italian Language Certification on your curriculum.
+A language certification is, in fact, an excellent tool to broaden your resume and demonstrate your level of Italian.
 Besides, it will come in handy if you decide to study, work or reside in Italy at some point in your life.

 4. Maybe your grandparents or great grandparents were Italian, perhaps your spouse is Italian too, and you want to apply to get the Italian dual citizenship.
-As for December 2018, to obtain Italian citizenship, one needs to take an Italian language exam that attesting, at least, a B1 Italian language proficiency.
+As for December 2018, to obtain the Italian citizenship, one needs to take an Italian language exam attesting at least, a B1 Italian language proficiency.

 5. You fill the gaps.
 Preparing for an Italian proficiency test is the best way to tune up the whole four skills of Italian language learning: reading, speaking, listening, writing.
 There is always a silver lining!

 6. Challenge yourself.
 You are not in school anymore, taking a test, without the stress that real school exams involve, can be fun.
 Take a chance to prove yourself.
-Language learning is the best brain gym, after all , isn’t it?
+Language learning a great brain workout, after all , isn’t it?

 Once you are motivated enough, you might wonder…